shubham16kadam/Save-Mario/README.md

 # Save-Mario
 Save-Mario is a web based game in which player is supposed save the character named **Mario** from the missiles launched towards him.
-It is players task to help mario reach home and not get hit by those missiles.
+It is player's job to help mario reach home and not get hit by those missiles.

 ## Prerequisites
   Internet connection is all you need.